maxmuermann/sofluffy/README.md

 # Features

 - Performance
     - Material-based shell generation, no geometry is duplicated.
-SO FLUFFY use a cascade of next_pass materials for subsequent shells and performs all geomerty operations in its vertex shader
+SO FLUFFY uses a cascade of next_pass materials for subsequent shells and performs all geometry operations in its vertex shader
     - dynamic LODs through disabling shells based on camera distance
 - Control over strand growth:
     - fur density (strands per area)
-    - sparseness (length distribution of strands)
+    - scruffiness (length distribution of strands)
     - heightmap texture for precise control over where strands can grow
     - turbulence and jitter - overlay noise for displacing strands for a more organic look, or to model things like cowlicks
     - thickness profile - control the thickness of strands over their length to produce finer or thicker hair, or other organic shapes like moss or fungus